 When one parent refuses to or is incapable of co-parenting with the other parent, it could be grounds for sole custody.
-Both parents are expected to communicate and cooperate with each other to make decisions for their child without allowing their personal conflicts with one another get in the way.
+Both parents are expected to communicate and cooperate with each other to make decisions for their child, without allowing their personal conflicts to get in the way.
 However, this doesn’t always happen, and many times, the noncustodial parent refuses to communicate with the custodial parent, which leaves many wondering, “can you lose custody for not co-parenting?”

 The fitness of both parents does not always mean that joint custody is appropriate in all cases.
 When considering whether sole custody should take precedence over joint custody in a custody hearing, the Court will examine issues of communication between the parents, This could include any historical communication between the parents and whether it has been appropriate and civil.

 The inability to communicate with one another in a civil manner is counterproductive to effective co-parenting, especially if the noncustodial parent refuses to communicate with the custodial parent.
 The Court will consider additional factors, such as:

-- Not ordering joint custody in an effort to improve communications between both
+- Not ordering joint custody in an effort to improve communication

 - The age of the children involved

-- One parent professing that they are unable to communicate with the other
+- One parent professing that he or she is unable to communicate with the other

 - Whether the parents would be able to address unexpected situations that are not detailed in the custody order when they arise

 - Failure of one parent to abide by the parenting agreement without the permission of the court, including altering the visitation schedule